 - When you discuss the relationship difficulties, express what you found difficult by describing your interpretation of the situation or what they said.
 Tell them how you felt but don’t accuse, blame or criticise.

-- Listen to your partner with the intention of understanding their perspective, rather than to argue or defend yourself
+- Listen to your partner with the intention of understanding their perspective, rather than arguing or defending yourself

 About The Author